Skip to content

 Step 1 — Share your domain with Banxa

-Send your integration contact the domain that will host the iframe, for example `app.yourcompany.com`.
+Send your integration contact the domain that will host the iframe, for example app.yourcompany.com.
 Banxa will register it in Apple's system.
+If the button will be served from a subdomain, provide that specific subdomain — domain registration applies at the exact domain level and subdomains must be registered separately.

 Step 2 — Host the domain association file